-2015-16 2016-17 2017-18 n/a n/a n/a
+2016-17 2017-18 2018-19 n/a n/a n/a

-Expected Results Performance Indicators Targets Date to Be Achieved Accurate payment of salaries, allowances and annuities as per the Judges Act . % error rate in payments to judges Less than 2% March 2016 Comprehensive, up-to- date and validated files are kept on all judges and their survivors. % of files that are not up to date or are missing information Less than 2% March 2016
+Expected Results Performance Indicators Targets Date to Be Achieved Accurate payment of salaries, allowances and annuities as per the Judges Act . % error rate in payments to judges Less than 2% March 2016 Comprehensive, up-to-date and validated files are kept on all judges and their survivors. % of files that are not up to date or are missing information Less than 2% March 2016

-The scope of this program includes compensation and pension administration for approximately 1,115 judges and 910 pensioners and survivors.
+The scope of this program includes compensation and pension administration for approximately 1,178 judges and 913 pensioners and survivors.
 FJA administers a budget in excess of \$500 million annually which pays for judges' salaries, allowances and annuities, relocation and travel expenses.
 A key objective is ensuring the accurate payment of salaries, allowances and annuities as per the Judges Act and consistency in the application of policies, rules, and entitlements, thereby maintaining public confidence in the judiciary.
-The development of an improved control framework will provide FJA and the public this quality assurance.
-This framework will enable FJA to measure the accuracy of payments and the quality of the files through ongoing monitoring of Judges' payments, involving sample control and verification on a three-year cycle.
+The development, implementation and maintenance of a control framework will provide FJA and the public this quality assurance.
+This framework will enable FJA to measure the accuracy of payments and the quality of the files through ongoing monitoring of judges' payments, involving sample control and verification on a three-year cycle.